lastpwnd/gg-pac-team7-back/README.md

     ./models/Event.js
     ./models/User.js
 ```
-Inside these files schemas can be found
+Inside these files schemas can be found.
 Each schema maps to a MongoDB collection and defines the shape of the documents within that collection

-_For example, several properties from `EventSchema`_:
+>_For example, several properties from `EventSchema`_:
 ```
     title: {
         type: String,